-- (1) Grounds for Revocation.
-If, after the issuance of a gaming license, the Commission receives from the National Indian Gaming Commission, or any other source, reliable information indicating that a Primary Management Official or Key Employee of a Gaming Enterprise is not eligible for employment, the Commission shall suspend such license and shall provide written notification of the license suspension and the proposed revocation. - (2) Notice and Hearing.
-The Commission shall notify the licensee of a time and place for a hearing on the proposed revocation of a license. - (3) Notification to National Indian Gaming Commission.
+- 1) Grounds for Revocation.
+If, after the issuance of a gaming license, the Commission receives from the National Indian Gaming Commission, or any other source, reliable information indicating that a Primary Management Official or Key Employee of a Gaming Enterprise is not eligible for employment, the Commission shall - a) immediately suspend the license; - b) Provide the licensee with written notice of the suspension and proposed revocation and; - c) Provide the licensee with notice of a time and place for a hearing on the proposed revocation of the license. - 2) The right to a revocation hearing vests only when a license is granted under an ordinance approved by the NIGC Chair. - 3) Notification to National Indian Gaming Commission.
 After a revocation hearing, the Commission shall decide to revoke or to reinstate a gaming license.
-The Commission shall notify the National Indian Gaming Commission of its decision within forty-five (45) days.
+The Commission shall notify the NIGC of its decision to revoke or reinstate a license within thirty (30) days of receiving notification from the NIGC that a primary management official or key employee is not eligible for employment.